Janmejaykandpal/Solidtiy/README.md

 # project
-Deployment of smart contract on Ehtereum Blockchain.
+Deployment of smart contract on Ethereum Blockchain.

 Role of meta mask.